 |Access||Parking, Suitable for people with restricted mobility, Wheelchair users|

 |Further details indoors|

--There is ample free parking space.
+There is ample free parking space.

--Pets are welcome at £10 per pet.
+Pet friendly self catering cottage with a small fee of £10 per pet.
 Please contact us if you have more than 2 pets.

 Anglesey is a place where you can get away from it all.
 Relax, enjoy the hospitality and lose yourself in the island's winding lanes or on its spectacular coast.

 Anglesey boasts 27 award winning beaches, six of them attracting the coveted Blue Flag award.
 Everyone has his or her favourite beach.
 The sweeping bays of Newborough, Red Wharf, Cemaes and Lligwy are impressive.Along the west coast you will find small postcard inlets, Borthwen or Porth Trecastell for instance, as well as the world class surfing destination of Rhosneigr.
 Anglesey becomes an extremely popular destination during the summer months, but such is the abundance of coves and sand, your only company might still be the seagulls, porpoises and a good book.

 What is particularly appealing to families is that the beaches are clean.
 There are six Blue flag beaches, 13 Green Coast Award beaches, and seven Rural Seaside Award beaches.
 It means that in terms of cleanliness and the purity of water, these beaches far surpass the mandatory guidelines.
 Please use them….and, please, take your litter home and respect the next visitor.